 Why make Snickerdoodles?
 Snickerdoodles are buttery, rich, coated in cinnamon-sugar and yet not too sweet.
-Snickerdoodles are soft yet thick enough to hold together.
-Snickerdoodles are very easy and very quick to make.
+They are soft yet thick enough to hold together.
+They are very quick and easy to make.
 Snickerdoodle Cookies stay fresh for one week (as if they would be around for that long!).

 Cream of tartar is essential when making Snickerdoodles.
 The cream of tartar is exactly what makes Snickerdoodles so irresistibly tender!
 It also reacts with the baking soda, helping the cookies puff up in the oven.
 They fall again while cooling, giving them their characteristic wrinkled tops.

 Cream of tartar isn’t available in Austria in the same form as it is in the U.S. However, cream of tartar baking powder (Weinsteinbackpulver) is available in supermarkets here and it consists of cream of tartar (Weinstein) and baking soda (Natron), which the Snickerdoodle recipe also calls for.
 To be sure I had enough of both of these ingredients, I doubled the amount of cream of tartar (Weinsteinbackpulver) and also added a little extra baking soda (Natron).

 Not only are these the best Snickerdoodles I have ever had, but these are also quite possibly the BEST COOKIES EVER!
 No exaggeration!
 Snickerdoodles are addictive!

 - 1 cup (225 g) butter room temperature

 - ½ cup (105 g) brown sugar